-If a business prepaid card sounds like what you need, you should check out the Bento for Business Visa.
-It has some of the lowest fees and a tiered pricing structure.
-So as you add more cards to the account, the cost-per-card goes down.
-The Bento for Business Visa also has special features, like the option to set spending restrictions by the day or by the category.
+The best prepaid business card is Bento for Business because it has low fees and a tiered pricing structure, meaning as you add more cards to the account, the cost-per-card goes down.
+Bento for Business also has special features such as the option to set spending restrictions by day or by category.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.